NextSDS Logo

 Immediate Medical Attention

-Get medical attention if coughing or respiratory discomfort occurs (inhalation).
-Get medical advice (ingestion).
+Get medical attention if coughing or respiratory discomfort occurs.
+As a precaution, get medical advice (for ingestion).

 05